 John D. Trybus is a social strategist on a mission to help impact organizations embrace the blur—between sectors, functions, departments and human strengths—for good.

-He leads and manages Georgetown University’s Center for Social Impact Communication, a research and action center working to ignite the power of responsible marketers, communicators, fundraisers, and journalists to combine their strengths within an organization in order to drive societal change.
-John is charged with directing the Center’s operations, strategy, partnerships, research and curriculum.
+He leads Georgetown University’s Center for Social Impact Communication, a research and action center working to ignite the power of responsible marketers, communicators, fundraisers, and journalists to combine their strengths within an organization in order to drive societal change.
+John is charged with directing all of the Center’s operations, strategy, partnerships, research and curriculum.

 A purposeful integrator himself, John’s career journey has spanned sectors in pursuit of making impact.